bloch-labs/bloch/README.md

 # Bloch — A Modern Open-Source Quantum Programming Language
 > ⚠️ **Active development:** APIs, syntax, and tooling are still evolving and subject to change.

 Bloch is a modern, strongly typed, interpreted quantum programming language from [Bloch Labs](https://bloch-labs.com).
-Paired with our upcoming **Bloch Studio** web IDE and circuit builder, it aims to unify the quantum development stack—offering a clean, language‑first, and vendor‑agnostic workflow that scales from research experiments to production circuits.
+Paired with our upcoming **Bloch Studio** web IDE and circuit builder, it aims to *unify the quantum development stack* by offering a clean, language‑first, and vendor‑agnostic workflow that scales from research experiments to production circuits.
 By open-sourcing the core language, we invite the community to help build a sustainable, hardware-agnostic foundation for tomorrow’s quantum applications.

 ## Demo
 ![Demo of `/examples/superposition2.bloch`](demo/superposition2-demo.gif)